Bloodielie/Homework/PankratovRoman/README.md

   --limit LIMIT      Limit news topics if this parameter provided --date [DATE]      Outputs rss feed for the specified date --to-html TO_HTML  Saves news in html format along the specified path.
-  --to-pdf TO_PDF    Saves news in pdf format along the specified path
+  --to-pdf TO_PDF    Saves news in pdf format along the specified path.
+  --colorize         Print colored messages to the console
 ```

 If the `source` parameter is used, the utility receives data from the Internet, saves it to the cache and outputs it to the console.